mezentsevs/typing-trainer/README.md

 # Typing trainer

 ## Note on Future Development

-Please be aware that this project might transition to a commercial subscription-based service for advanced features in the future.
-While currently open-source, contributions are not actively encouraged at this stage.
-Plans may change based on further development.
-Thank you for your understanding.
+Please be aware that this application is in active development.
+The project is continuously evolving with planned fixes, improvements, and additional capabilities.
+Thank you for your understanding and support.

 ## About 'Typing trainer'